Reviewed by: Dr. Matthew Miller, OD on June 24th, 2022

 Prism, in tortoise

-It’s not just our computers, smartphones, and tablets that emit blue light.
+It’s not just the sun as the biggest source, as well as our computers, smartphones, and tablets that emit blue-violet light.
 Televisions and LED lightbulbs found inside homes are also sources for exposure.
-To minimize exposure, keep your blue light filtering glasses on while you watch T.V. — and if you’re unable to change your bulbs, consider keeping your blue light glasses on while the lights are on.
+To minimize exposure, keep your blue light filtering glasses on while you watch TV — and if you’re unable to change your bulbs, consider keeping your blue light glasses on while the lights are on.

 The same goes for when you’re outdoors.
-Sunlight is a natural source for blue light, so not only can it be damaging to our skin, it can be harmful to our sight as well.
+Sunlight is the biggest source of blue light, so not only can it be damaging to our skin, it can affect sight as well.
 However, exposure to sunlight is essential in maintaining proper well-being, as it provides the body with Vitamin D. So before heading out grab your blue light filtering specs — and don’t forget the sunscreen!

 Different types of blue light lenses

-Whether you wear prescription or non-prescription eyewear, blue light glasses are a great choice to minimize the effects of digital eye strain.
-We offer three different blue light lens options: EBDBlue Plus, EBDBlue 360, and SightRelax — all designed to protect your eyes from extended exposure to harmful blue-violet light.
+Whether you wear prescription or non-prescription eyewear, blue light glasses are a great choice to minimize the effects of visual discomfort.
+We offer three different blue light lens options: EBDBlue Plus, EBDBlue 360, and SightRelax — all designed to protect your eyes from filtering blue-violet light.

 Find out which lens is right for you, and while you’re at it why not take a look at our selection of frames… there are over 2,000 styles to choose from, so you’ll be sure to find something you love.